bitaxis/json_hash/README.md

 ## Credits

-This was inspired by a similar class I wrote in Python, which made use of setattr() methods.
+This was inspired by a similar class I wrote in Python to parse Jenkin's RESTful API output, which made use of the setattr() method.
 I wanted to see if I can do something similar in Ruby.

-Since Ruby doesn't have something like setattr(), I had to rely on method_missing() instead.
+Alas, since Ruby doesn't have something like setattr(), I've had to rely on method_missing() instead.